pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 Yes.

-TiDB Dedicated Tier only allows TLS connections and prohibits non-SSL/TLS connections.
+TiDB Dedicated Tier allows TLS connections.
 The reason is that SSL/TLS is one of the most basic security measures for you to connect to the TiDB Dedicated Tier cluster via internet and intranet , so as to reduce the risk of data exposure to internet and intranet.